yujiosaka/headless-chrome-crawler/README.md

   * [crawler.queueSize](#crawlerqueuesize)

 ### class: HCCrawler

+HCCrawler provides a static method to launch a crawler.
+It extends [Puppeteer class](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#class-puppeteer), so other static method like `executablePath` is available.

+#### HCCrawler.launch([options])

+The options are passed straight to [Puppeteer.launch API](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#puppeteerlaunchoptions).

 You can pass the following options to the constructor.
 Concurrency can only be set in the constructor, but other options can be overridden by each [crawler.queue](#crawlerqueueoptions)'s options